devenkhatri/cf-field-group-header/README.md

 # cf-field-group-header
-Contentful App to add a Group Header to Categories Fields in the Content Entry Form
+Contentful App to add a Group Header to Categorize Fields into logical Sections in the Content Entry Form